Construction and Characterisation of Stationary and Mass-Stationary Random Measures on ${\mathbb R}^d$: Introduction

 For a simple example, consider a stationary Poisson process $N$ on the line.
 Stationarity means that shifting the origin to any location $t \in \bR$ does not alter the distribution of $N$; so the origin is at a typical location on the line~(in~space).
 If we add an extra point at the origin then we obtain the mass-stationary Palm version $\ci{N} = N + \delta_0$; the new point is at a typical location in the mass of $\ci{N}$ because shifting the origin to the $n^{\text{th}}$ point on the~right~(or~on~the~left) does not alter the fact that the inter-point distances of $\ci{N}$ are i.i.d.\! exponential.

 It is only in the Poisson case that the mass-stationary/stationary version is obtained from the stationary/mass-stationary one by simply adding/deleting a point at the origin.
-And it is only on the line that mass-stationarity of simple point processes can be characterised by distributional invariance under shifts of the origin to the $n^{\text{th}}$ point on the right (or on the left).
+And it is only on the line that mass-stationarity of simple point processes can be characterized by distributional invariance under shifts of the origin to the $n^{\text{th}}$ point on the right (or on the left).

-In this paper we shall first consider constructions of stationary and mass-stationary versions for random measures on $\bR^d$ and then study characterisations of mass-stationarity.
+The aim of this paper is twofold.
+We shall first consider constructions of stationary and mass-stationary versions for random measures on $\bR^d$, and then study characterisations of mass-stationarity.
 Actually, as required by many applications, we shall treat the random measure jointly with a random element, for instance a random field.
-Before proceeding further we need to establish notation.
+We denote by $(X, \xi)$ a random element-and-measure which is stationary under a (probability) measure $\bP$, and by $(\ci{X}, \ci{\xi})$ a random element-and-measure which is mass-stationary under a (probability) measure~$\ci{\bP}$.
+We will not restrict $\bP$ and $\ci{\bP}$ to be probability measures.
+In Palm theory, this generality can in fact be quite useful for probabilistic purposes.
+For instance, two-sided Brownian motion is mass-stationary with respect to its local time at zero, but the stationary version does not have a finite distribution; see \cite{LaMoeTho12}.

+In Section 2, \,we recall the definition of mass-stationarity, \,the definition of Palm versions,\, and the key characterisation theorem linking these concepts.

+The construction part of the paper consists of Sections 3--5.
+In Section~3, we elaborate on the two-step change-of-measure change-of-origin method, applied to simple point processes in \cite{Thor00}, to construct the mass-stationary Palm version when the stationary version is given.
+In Section~4, we reverse this construction to obtain the stationary version when the mass-stationary version is given.
+In Section~5, we show that when the random measure has a density field with respect to Lebesgue measure then a change of origin is not needed to construct the mass-stationary version.
+We also show that if the density field is strictly positive then a change of origin is not needed to construct the stationary version.

+The characterisation part of the paper consists of Sections 6--8.
+In Section~6, we show for random measures with a strictly positive density field, that mass-stationarity is characterized by distributional invariance under preserving shifts, i.e.\! shifts inducing allocations preserving $\xi$.
+This has been known to be the case for simple point processes on Abelian groups; see \cite{He:La:05,He:La:07,La10}.
+This is also known to be the case for diffuse random measures on the line; see Theorem 3.1 in \cite{LaMoeTho12}.
+In~Section~7, we show that the same is true for diffuse random measures on $\bR^{d}$ if the background randomization from \cite{Thor00} is applied.
+In Section~8, we lift this shift characterization further to general random measures on $\bR^d$ by extending them to diffuse random measures on $\bR^{d+1}$.